chipsalliance/chisel/docs/src/main/tut/community.md

 }
 ```

+[^1]: If you want to add your project to the list, let us know on the [Chisel users mailing list](http://groups.google.com/group/chisel-users)!
-[^1]: This specification is provided for historical perspective.
+[^2]: This specification is provided for historical perspective.
 For the latest version of the FIRRTL specification you can use [this link](https://github.com/freechipsproject/firrtl/raw/master/spec/spec.pdf).